8 Facebook Giveaway Rules You Can’t Ignore in 2026 (What’s Actually Allowed)

 Follow this step-by-step guide to learn how to run a Facebook Contest.

-I hope this guide helped you learn more about Facebook giveaway rules.
+I hope this guide helped you learn more about Facebook giveaway guidelines.

 If you liked this article, please subscribe to our YouTube Channel for RafflePress video tutorials.
 You can also find us on Twitter and Facebook.